trinwin/Decryptoid/README.md

 # Decryptoid

-Decryptoid is a Web Application that lets the users encrypt and decrypt texts or text file using 6 different ciphers.
+Decryptoid is a Web Application using PHP, MySQL and JavaScript that lets the users encrypt and decrypt texts or text file using 6 different ciphers, which are:

-- [x] Simple Substitution
+  * Simple Substitution
-- [x] Double Transposition
+  * Double Transposition
-- [x] RC4
+  * RC4
-- [x] Play Fair
+  * Play Fair
-- [x] Affine Cipher
+  * Affine Cipher
-- [x] Vigenere Cipher
+  * Vigenere Cipher

 ## Features
 - [x] User Sign up